Die Bout It

-Die Bout It (stylized in uppercase) is the debut studio album by American rapper Lil Gnar.
+Die Bout It (stylized in all caps) is the debut studio album by American rapper Lil Gnar.
 It was released on May 20, 2022, by Create Music Group and Gnar's own record company Gnarcotic Records.
 The album features guest appearances from Tory Lanez, Yung Bans, the late Lil Keed, Yak Gotti, Trippie Redd, Germ, D. Savage, Lil Uzi Vert, Ski Mask the Slump God, Chief Keef, DJ Scheme and Lil Skies.

-The album failed to chart in any known territory.

 Singles

 The lead single to the album was "Diamond Choker" featuring Lil Uzi Vert.
 The song was released on October 16, 2020.
 The album's second single, "Missiles" featuring Trippie Redd was released on February 12, 2021.
-The third single, "Not The Same" featuring frequent collaborator Lil Skies, was released April 2, 2021.
+The third single, "Not the Same" featuring frequent collaborator Lil Skies, was released April 2, 2021.
 The fourth single New Bugatti released May 14, 2021 and features vocals from Chief Keef and Ski Mask the Slump God with production handled by DJ Scheme.
 The song charted at #38 on the New Zealand Music Chart.
 The fifth single "No Regular", was released July 16, 2021 and is the only single to not have a feature.
 The sixth single "No Switches" featuring Canadian singer and rapper Tory Lanez was released April 29, 2022.
 The seventh and final single "My Bruddas" features Yung Bans and was released May 6, 2022.

-Reception
+Critical reception

 RapReviews.com gave the album a 7 out of 10, noting that there were some misses but most of the songs and features were good and that the music videos were fun.
 Lyrical Lemonade reviewed it positively, calling it an "absolutely essential listen for all hip-hop lovers."
 Russian music review website The Flow called it a "motivational album" that was "perfect for working out in the gym".